 For additional resources, Click Here.

-LALDEF’s legal service staff is out of the office until March 26, 2020, or until further notice to help slow the spread of Coronavirus Disease 2019 (COVID-19).
-We, however, continue to work on cases and client support remotely.
-Please feel free to reach out to your legal services coordinator for particular questions about your case (Monday-Friday: 10 am-4:30 pm).
-For general questions please contact Caty Dominguez – LALDEF/Welcome House Office Manager at 609-331-9367.
+LALDEF’s legal service staff is out of the office until further notice to help slow the spread of Coronavirus Disease 2019 (COVID-19).
+We, however, continue to work on cases and client support remotely and are now offering virtual consults to all our community members that wish to receive a no-cost virtual immigration consultation.
+Appointments are made throughout the week for consultations to take place Fridays from 1pm to 6pm.
+Please contact Caty Dominguez – LALDEF/Welcome House Office Manager at 609-331-9367 to schedule your consultation (Monday-Friday: 10 am-4:30 pm).

 Further notes for clients attending in-person check-ins with Immigration and Customs Enforcement (ICE) The office of Enforcement and Removal Operations (ERO) - Newark will temporarily change in-person reporting requirements to telephonic reporting.
 Individuals who are required to report to a deportation case officer will be able to report telephonically at: